Elektrobit/ebcl_template/docs/images/overview.md

 [Embdgen](https://github.com/Elektrobit/embdgen) is used to convert this tarball into a disc image.
 The _initrd.yaml_ specifies the content of the _initrd.img_.
 For QEMU, we need to load the virt-IO block driver, to be able to mount the root filesystem.
 The _boot.yaml_ specifies the kernel which shall be used, and the boot generator is used to download the right Debian packages and extract the kernel binary.
-The chaining of these tools is done using a good old makefile.
+The chaining of these tools is done using [Taskfile](https://taskfile.dev/).